ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

 ![](/assets/png/data-science-swe/talking_to_others.png){:width="380px"}
 {: style="text-align: center;"}

-You get it already...the field is quite huge and there are many ways to get started&mdash; I myself got overwhelmed before!
+<span class="firstcharacter">Y</span>ou get it already...the field is quite huge and there are many ways to get
+started&mdash; I myself got overwhelmed before!
 Hence, here's an exercise for you to learn relevant software skills with a tangible output in the end.
 Your mileage may vary, it worked for me and it's one of *many* paths.